lab1092/blender-manual_ja/manual/basics/default_scene.rst

-To restore the default scene to the factory settings, :kbd:`lmb` in :menuselection:`File --> Load Factory Settings`.
-This will restore all :guilabel:`User Preferences` back to the original :guilabel:`Factory Settings`.
-To save the changes, use :kbd:`ctrl-u` and your Factory Settings will be saved as the default Scene for Blender.
+To restore the default scene to the factory settings, :kbd:`LMB` in :menuselection:`File --> Load Factory Settings`.
+This will restore all *User Preferences* back to the original *Factory Settings*.
+To save the changes, use :kbd:`Ctrl-U` and your Factory Settings will be saved as the default Scene for Blender.

 .. note:: User Preferences Window